decentraland/documentation/content/creator/sdk7/web-editor/smart-items.md

 ## About Playing Animations

-Use an action of type **play_animation** to run an animation on the 3D model of the smart item.
+Use an action of type **Play Animation** to run an animation on the 3D model of the smart item.
 The animation needs to already exist as part of the 3D model file.
 The **Select Animation** dropdown displays a list of all of the available animations in the 3D mode.

 The **Play Mode** field lets you select if an animation should play just once, or if it should keep looping.